San Marcos Growers LogoSan Marcos Growers

 Aloe albiflora was introduced into cultivation from Guillaumin's plant distributed by Reynolds and Professor Jacques Millot, Director of the Institut de Recherche Scientifique Madagascar.
 It is now widely cultivated but has never been found again at the type locality and is now presumed to be extinct in the wild.
 When not in flower it can be mistaken for Aloe bellatula or Aloe parvula, but according to Aloe: The Difinitive Guide, it is more closely related to the larger pink flowering Aloe perieri.
 The name Aloe comes from ancient Greek name aloe that was derived from the Arabian word 'alloch' that was used to describe the plant or its juice that was used as medicine and the specific epithet means white flowered.
 Our original stock plant came to us from Cactus and Succulent Society of America (CSSA) past president Gregg DeChirico in 2016.

-This information about Aloe albiflora displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe albiflora displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.